PERSONAL DATA THAT WE COLLECT

-You are entitled to see the information we hold about you and you may ask us to make any necessary changes to ensure that it is accurate and kept up to date.
+Data subjects are entitled to see the personal data we hold about them you and may ask us to make any necessary changes to ensure that it is accurate and kept up to date.
 If you wish to do this, please contact us.

 ERASURE AND RESTRICTION

-In addition to your right to request us to rectify any inaccuracies or errors in the personal data that we hold for you, you have a right to request erasure of all or part of the data that we hold and/or to restrict or to object to the purposes for which we process your personal data.
+In addition to the right to request us to rectify any inaccuracies or errors in the personal data that we hold, data subjects have a right to request erasure of all or part of their personal data that we hold and/or to restrict or to object to the purposes for which we process their personal data.
 If you wish to make such a request, you should do so via the contact given below.

 RIGHT TO LODGE A COMPLAINT